hardik24k9/deliveroo-clone/README.md

 The initial commit is just a demo version, and currently it does not include payments.

-# To view the app , you have to install Expo Go app and paste the below link in the url section
+# To view the App

+You have to install Expo Go app and paste the below link in the url section.

-exp://exp.host/@hardik24k9/deliveroo-clone?release-channel=default
+Link :- exp://exp.host/@hardik24k9/deliveroo-clone?release-channel=default